nostr-protocol/nips/nip-XX.md

 ## Rationale

 Having to enter your Nostr private key on each website or random app _sucks_.
+Entering your private key on multiple websites or apps increases the risk of it being exposed to hackers or malicious actors.
+Additionally, there is a risk of falling victim to a phishing attack if you enter your private key on a fake website or app that is designed to look like a legitimate service.

 ## `TL;DR`